fishykz/TP-POC/README.md

 TP-Link router have a Command Execute in ``httpProcDataSrv`` function.

-Any user can get remote code execution through LAN, this vulnerability currently     affects latest WR,WDR series. includeing WDR7400,WDR7500,WDR7660,WDR7800, WDR8400,WDR8500,WDR8600,WDR8620,WDR8640,WDR8660,WR880N,WR886N,WR890N,WR890N,WR882N,WR708N etc. It affects the linux system and vxworks system. we believe there are much more models suffered from this vuln.
+Any user can get remote code execution through LAN, this vulnerability currently     affects latest WR,WDR series. includeing WDR7660.
+It affects the linux system and vxworks system. we believe there are much more models suffered from this vuln.

 ### Vulnerability description